Feeling Bored With Your Acoustic Guitar Playing? Here Are 5 Things To Ignite Your Creativity Fast - Part 2

 Open String Playing

-Typically you will find open strings in open chords and melodies and riffs in the open position on the guitar.
-However, open strings can be used in any position on your guitar.
+Now, I’m sure you're familiar with what an open string is, but many acoustic guitar players don't fully utilize the creative potential that they offer.
+Open strings are commonly found in open chords, melodies, and riffs in the open position on the guitar.
+However, they can be used in any position on the guitar.

 Let's take the following G Major scale as an example: